Miyembe/rl-collision-avoidance/README.md

 ```

 ## Notice
-I am not the author of the paper and not in their group either.
+This repo is forked from `https://github.com/Acmece/rl-collision-avoidance.git`.
 You may contact [Jia Pan](https://sites.google.com/site/panjia/) (jpan@cs.hku.hk) for the paper related issues.
 If you find it useful and use it in your project, please consider citing:
 ```
 @misc{Tianyu2018,